Update:

 Law360 vs. LawMatch:

-Similar to Law360, LawMatch advertises legal roles in the U.S. Of the two sites, LawMatch is more affordable, charging $296.00 less than Law360 for a standard listing.
-Law360, however, is more feature-rich, offering employer branding and featured listings.
-LawMatch does offer nonprofit organizations a discount on postings, which Law360 does not do.
+LawMatch advertises legal roles in the U.S. Of the two sites, LawMatch is more affordable, charging $296.00 less than Law360 did for a standard listing.
+Law360, however, was more feature-rich and offered employer branding and featured listings.
+LawMatch does offer nonprofit organizations a discount on postings, which Law360 did not do.

 Law360 vs. LawCrossing:

-While Law360 and LawCrossing both offer resume searches, the latter platform is the budget-friendly option, offering a free posting plan.
-The site distributes jobs to partner job boards, which affords employers higher visibility, and while Law360 also has this service, it is reserved for their more costly job posting package.
+LawCrossing offers resume searches and is the budget-friendly option, offering a free posting plan.
+The site distributes jobs to partner job boards, which affords employers higher visibility, and while Law360 also had this service, it was reserved for their more costly job posting package.

 Law360 vs. Indeed:

 Indeed is a popular job posting site that advertises a wide range of general vacancies.
-In comparison, Law360 primarily caters to the law industry, offering more targeted hiring solutions.
-Indeed, however, is more affordable than Law360, offering free and paid posting options.
-Both platforms offer resume searches and featured listings.
+In comparison, Law360 primarily catered to the law industry and offered more targeted hiring solutions.
+Indeed, however, was the more affordable option, offering free and paid posting options.
+Both platforms offered resume searches and featured listings.

 Key Information